Lang. Photograph courtesy DC Chamber of Commerce.

-DC Chamber of Commerce President Barbara Lang Is Stepping Down
+The DC Chamber of Commerce announced today that Barbara Lang

 Lang, “mid-60s and let’s leave it at that,” will stay on through early 2014 while the chamber’s board looks for a successor, with the help of a recruiting firm.
 While she does not have her next gig lined up, this is not retirement.
 But after more than 35 years in the corporate sector and what will eventually be 12 years as the face of local business interests, she’s ready to move on.

 It did not take long for tributes to flow in from some of Lang’s biggest allies.
 “She leaves an outstanding legacy and big shoes to fill,” DC Mayor Vince Gray said in a press release.
 Lang appears frequently in Gray’s entourage when the mayor visits a company’s office or cuts the ribbon on a new store or restaurant.

 , the president of the Greater Washington Board of Trade, is also praising Lang.
 “You’d think there’s tension between the two groups, but I’d tell you nothing is further from the truth,” Dinegar tells Washington Business Journal

 .
 “She led the fight on the minimum wage, and we backed her up.
 We led the fight for rail to Dulles, and she backed us up.”

 Lang has equally kind words for Gray, but less so for the DC Council, which she says is not particularly friendly toward business interests, and has become increasingly hostile over the years.
 But in her exit interview with Washingtonian, Lang says that even though she’s still looking for her next opportunity, there are no tea leaves in her political criticisms.
 She might not like the Council’s members, but she’s got no plans to gun for any of their seats.